ztyankov/100-days-of-code/log.md

 - Fixed the compatibility issue between Snowpack and svelte-spa-router, by removing `extends: "@snowpack/app-scripts-svelte"` from the snowpack.config.js
 - I upgraded the snowpack.config file to match the config changes for 3.0
 - Setup some basic routes for Home and Dashboard and moved some content from App to those new routes
+- *Note:* I also had to rename the routes file for the new router to `routes.config.ts`.
+Otherwise snowpack kept looking for an index file inside of /routes/

 **Thoughts:** It required some tinkering with other snowpack-svelte templates to figure out what the problem was with that svelte-spa-router pkg and the snowpack config.
 I'm happy that I was able to resolve the problem!